yuj072/Maze-Solver-2/README.md

 	'$' (the dollar sign character) represents the exit.

 Note: Do not include single quotes when inputting the characters into the .txt file.
-Critical nodes will be marked by the program with a ‘%’ (the modulo character).
+Critical nodes will be marked by the program with a â€˜%â€™ (the modulo character).

-Limitations:
+# Limitations

 	The current version does not support mazes with multiple starting points and exits.
 The search will end as soon as it finds one exit.